LuanPM284/Learn/C#/CsharpNotes.md

 I will be using Visual Studio 2022.

+> fix no suggestions appearing: Tools -> Options -> Text Editor -> [Language] -> General and making sure that Auto list members and Parameter information are checked

 #### Projects

 Container for code files => Compiled into exe file => Different templates